MohAhmad1/SmartBell_2020/README.md

 A bit of coding left to finish off face recognition to work on it's on.
 Started on the project report doing bit by bit.
 Looking up more ways of sending emails a bit different.

+Got face recognition to work.
+Researching another way to send data to email of person who is outside.
+Still working on the report.